Ice trade

 The ice trade, also known as the frozen water trade, was a 19th-century and early 20th-century industry, primarily catering to demand on the east coast of the United States.
 Ice was both harvested locally in the winter months and stored for later sale in the summer, and was also imported from polar regions where it could be sourced year round, with Norway becoming the largest exporter of ice.

 The trade involved the large-scale harvesting, transport and sale of natural ice, and later the making and sale of artificial ice, for domestic consumption and commercial purposes.
 Ice was cut from the surface of ponds and streams, then stored in ice houses, before being sent on by ship, barge or railroad to its final destination around the world.

 The trade was started by the New England businessman Frederic Tudor in 1806.
 Tudor shipped ice to the Caribbean island of Martinique, hoping to sell it to wealthy members of the European elite there, using an ice house he had built specially for the purpose.
-Over the coming years the trade widened to Cuba and Southern United States, with other merchants joining Tudor in harvesting and shipping ice from New England.
+Over the coming years the trade widened to Cuba and the Southern United States, with other merchants joining Tudor in harvesting and shipping ice from New England.
 During the 1830s and 1840s the ice trade expanded further, with shipments reaching England, India, South America, China and Australia.
 (Note: In One Hundred Years of Solitude, by Gabriel Garcia Márquez, the gypsy Melquíades, sometime in the early to mid-1800s, visits Macondo (in present-day Colombia) and brings José Arcadio Buendía a block of ice.
 José Arcadio, seeing ice for the first time, proclaims it to be “the greatest invention of our time.”)
 Tudor made a fortune from the India trade, while brand names such as Wenham Ice became famous in London.
 Increasingly, however, the ice trade began to focus on supplying the growing cities on the east coast of the U.S. and the needs of businesses across the Midwest.
 The citizens of New York City and Philadelphia became huge consumers of ice during their long, hot summers, and additional ice was harvested from the Hudson River and Maine to fulfill the demand.
 Ice began to be used in refrigerator cars by the railroad industry, allowing the meat packing industry around Chicago and Cincinnati to slaughter cattle locally, before sending the dressed meat onward to either U.S. domestic or international markets.